How to Repair Car Corrosion Before It Becomes a Major Problem

 • door bottoms and drain channels

-• rocker panels/sills
+• rocker panels and sills

 • underbody seams and pinch welds